Graph Learning Under Partial Observability: Achievable Graph Learning

+We remark that the latter concept of consistency is strong because it entails the possibility of recovering asymptotically {\em without errors} the true graph in $\mathcal{S}$.
+In fact, the separation between the region of connected and disconnected pairs implied by~(\ref{eq:igap}) suggests that proper classification can be performed by comparing the estimated matrix entries against some threshold comprised between $\eta/s_N$ and $(\eta+\Gamma)/s_N$ (disregarding the small $\epsilon$ for sufficiently large $N$).
 It is nevertheless evident from~(\ref{eq:igap}) that, in order to evaluate the classification threshold, certain system parameters should be known beforehand.
+First of all, one should know the bias and the gap, and these quantities depend on several system parameters such as parameters of the combination matrix or the connection probability~\cite{tomo3}.
+Moreover, one should know the scaling sequence $s_N$.
 For example, if $s_N={\sf D}_{\textnormal{av}}$, one should be able to predict the average number of neighbors to set a proper threshold.
-For this reason, in practical applications it could be very useful to have at disposal a blind data-driven mechanism (such as some clustering algorithm) to determine a proper threshold automatically from the data.
+For these reasons, in practical applications, it will be more useful to have a data-driven mechanism (such as a clustering procedure) that would allow us to set the classification threshold automatically from the observed data.
 We will use the qualification ``universal'' to denote these data-driven techniques.
-Accordingly, we can strengthen once more the notion of consistency to embody the universality requirement. \begin{definition}[Universal strong consistency] Let $\widehat{\bm{A}}_{\mathcal{S}}$ be an estimated combination matrix.
-If there exist a sequence $s_N$, a real value $\eta$, and a strictly positive value $\Gamma$, such that: \beq \boxed{
+Accordingly, we can strengthen once more the notion of consistency to embody the universality requirement. \begin{definition}[Universal strong consistency] Let $\widehat{\bm{A}}_{\mathcal{S}}$ be a matrix estimator.
+If there exist a positive sequence $s_N$, a real value $\eta$, and a positive value $\Gamma$, such that: \beq \boxed{